sorikplius/Happy-Day/README.md

  - I added ability to pick bunny gender (playing character) and a start screen
  - Transition of the score and lives between the played levels

-  How to play / run the game
+  How to play / run the game:
   Check-out the release section [Game Releases](https://github.com/sorikplius/Happy-Day/releases) - there are Windows, Mac and Linux versions available.